elastic/elastic-otel-node/packages/opentelemetry-node/docs/getting-started.md

 a Node.js package that provides:
 - easy way to instrument your application with OpenTelemetry
 - configuration defaults for best usage
-- utils on top the OTEL SDK for better customization

 Use the Distro to start the OpenTelemetry SDK with your Node.js application to automatically capture tracing data, performance metrics, and logs.
 Traces, metrics, and logs are sent